Luna Park (Coney Island, 1903): 1900s

 Because of the success of Luna Park, competition for visitors ramped up on Coney Island.
 Former state senator William H. Reynolds announced plans in July 1903 to build a hippodrome rivaling Luna Park, and Reynolds opened a third large-scale park, Dreamland, the next year.
 Reynolds wanted Dreamland to surpass Luna Park in every way.
 As such, Dreamland featured several times as many lights as Luna Park, an even bigger central tower, more refined architecture, and (according to one source) more "high-class entertainment".
 At Coney Island's peak in the mid-1900s, Luna Park, Dreamland, and Steeplechase Park competed with each other and with many independent amusements.
-Dreamland survived until 1911, when it was destroyed in one of the many conflagrations that were common on Coney Island during the early 20th century.
+Dreamland survived until 1911,when it was destroyed in one of the many fires common on Coney Island during the early 20th century.

 Thompson and Dundy were constantly changing the park's attractions.
 Ahead of the 1904 season, Thompson and Dundy expanded Luna Park by 16 acre, bringing its total area to 38 acre.
 The expansion included replicas of additional locales, a Japanese tea garden, a replica of a Himalayan mountain above the Coney Island Creek, and a $250,000 reproduction of the Delhi Durbar.
-Thompson and Dundy also added several shows, including "Night and Morning", as well as a series of pageants hosted on a 700 ft stage.
+Thompson and Dundy also added several shows, including "Night and Morning" and a series of pageants hosted on a 700 ft stage.
 A second deck was added around the central lagoon, increasing the park's capacity by 70,000.
-George Kessler of the Sea Beach Land Company agreed to buy the land under Luna Park in June 1904 for over $1 million; the sale did not affect Thompson and Dundy's lease of the site.
+George Kessler of the Sea Beach Land Company agreed to buy the land under Luna Park in June 1904 for over $1 million; the sale did not affect Thompson and Dundy's lease.
 Kessler initially took an option on the site; he decided to exercise his option in September 1904.
 At the time, Luna Park had already accommodated two million guests.